regexyl/notes/Global Talent Visa Preparation.md

 OC 1 (about the contribution of innovation as an employee of a company) cannot be used without verifiable "innovations", e.g. Google Patents.

 📕 OC2 Evidence
-- open source
 - technical blog posts
--
+- hosting a meetup

-📕 OC3 Evidence
+📕 OC3 Evidence (not sure if it's even possible)
+- company letter (not the recommendation letter)
+- contract
+- lines of code + sample of PRs
 ## Recommendation letters (3)

 - Bebop - Katia Banina (CEO)